indiejesus2/MovieDB/README.md

 Usage

-Type in bin/run and follow the preceding prompts.
+Type in bin/run and follow the proceeding prompts.

 The CLI will first greet the user, and it will ask for a movie title.
 Specific movie titles will yield better results, keywords are viable alternatives as well.